stp249lbn683pcw/just-puttering/readme.txt

 for use.
 I am leaving the code here for the present in case it is helpful to someone with some other application.

+Update on 1/4/2024
+I have grown impatient about waiting for Schab to make the Trading API documentation available under the Schab Developer Portal and to approve pending requests to use it.
+I have programs for backtesting different strategies and using those strategies to tell me when to buy or sell stocks/ETFs that I cannot use without up-to-date stock historical data.
+So I have added an option to the program to use the free version of the polygon.io trading API to update the stock historical data in the database.

+There are significant disadvantages to using the polygon.io API compared to the TD Ameritrade API.
+The free version allows access to only 2 years of historical data so I cannot use it to add a full record of historical data for a new stock.
+However I can use it to keep a stock that is already in the database up-to-date.
+Also, the free version only allows 5 API calls per minute so updating the historical data for 100 stocks would take 20 minutes (if someone was using one of the paid versions then they would probably want to change the 65 second delay that I built into the program after every 5 API calls).
+The TD Ameritrade API allowed 120 API calls per minute.
+The free version does not return OHLC values for the current day until after midnight.
+The TD Ameritrade API returned the current day's OHLC values after the market close and even returned the OHLC values up to the current time if it was called before market close.

+Using the free version of the polyogn.io API is simpler than using the TD Ameritrade API since it only needs the API key.
+The program assumes that the API key is stored in an external text file.
+The filename (incuding the path) can be specified in the InitializeDefaults subroutine or in the external GetStockData.ini text file (which is assumed to be located in the application folder; the same file as the executable).
+I cannot check the TD Ameritrade option any more since my account was moved to Schwab so I am hoping that these changes have not inadvertently disabled it.

+The original description of the program is below:

 This folder contains an example of using TD Ameritrade’s Web API (see developer.tdameritrade.com) to maintain and update a database of end-of-day stock prices.
 I am writing this in case someone finds it helpful since I have combined information that I found from various sources.
 I personally use the data from the database for the calculations that I do in some of my Excel workbooks.